ImDarkLaw/PyHTMLify/README.md

     python ui.py
     ```

-   Upon execution, a user-friendly window will launch where you can effortlessly convert your Markdown text into HTML text by utilizing the integrated text box and button.
+   Utilize the integrated text box and button provided to convert your Markdown text effortlessly into HTML text.

 ## Why PyHTMLify?

-It's simple.
-Yeah, that's pretty much about it.
+- Easy to use - transform Markdown text into HTML via a user-friendly window